Header Image 1

 Religious Education Curriculum Intent

-The curriculum is designed to enable students to be successful in understanding and experiencing other cultures, ideals, and word views that they might otherwise not be exposed to.
-RE challenges students’ beliefs and values, and engages them with other viewpoints including both religious and nonreligious views.
-Students will explore difficult concepts and ideas, and grapple with big questions about the world, as well as reflecting on their own beliefs and values.
+The curriculum is designed to enable pupils to be successful in understanding and experiencing other cultures, ideals, and word views that they might otherwise not be exposed to.
+RE challenges pupils’ beliefs and values, and engages them with other viewpoints including both religious and nonreligious views.
+Pupils will explore difficult concepts and ideas, and grapple with big questions about the world, as well as reflecting on their own beliefs and values.

 We focus on the following key areas within Religious Education: